Captain-Rohith/Linux-Loginware/README.md

 3. Type the name of the package you're searching for (or part of it) and press `Enter`.

 For example, if you're looking for `sqlite`, you can type `sqlite`, and it will display all related packages, along with their menu locations.
-This feature is very useful for quickly finding where a package is located within the extensive Buildroot configuration options.
+This feature is very useful for quickly finding where a package is located. in the same way you can include sudo, bash, and other essential packages.

 Python and Node.js packages might need to be installed post-build since Buildroot doesn’t natively manage `pip` or `npm` dependencies.
 SQLite, Apache, and Xorg settings can be directly configured in Buildroot's `menuconfig`.